alexandair/azure-content/articles/virtual-machines/virtual-machines-windows-extensions-dsc-overview.md

 - ConfigurationArchive is called ArchiveBlobName in ARM
 - ContainerName is called ArchiveContainerName in ARM
 - StorageEndpointSuffix is called ArchiveStorageEndpointSuffix in ARM
 - The AutoUpdate switch has been added to ARM to enable automatic updating of the extension handler to the latest version as and when it is available.
-Nnote this parameter has the potential to cause reboots on the VM when a new version of the WMF is released.
+Note this parameter has the potential to cause reboots on the VM when a new version of the WMF is released.

 ## Azure portal functionality ##